Quantum entanglement recognition: Summary and Discussion

 In this work we have introduced quantum entanglement recognition based on machine learning techniques.
 Our protocol provides a controlled and unbiased way to extract quantum state information by essentially applying projective measurements in $\mathcal{W}$ predetermined but randomly selected bases.
 By organizing these information into a statistical image, the entanglement quantification task is mapped into the conventional image recognition task, for which convolutional neural networks have been optimized to achieve excellent performance.
 In the large $\mathcal{W} \sim 2^L$ limit, these statistical images essentially capture all the information present in the density matrix, such that it would not be surprising if a trained convolutional neural network is able to successfully reconstruct the entanglement associated to a statistical image.

 The central result of this work is to show that indeed the above expectation is correct, and more remarkably, only a small set of measurement bases $\mathcal{W} \ll 2^L$ is required.
 This is the key feature going beyond previous works on applying machine learning techniques to characterize quantum matter~\cite{2017Carrasquilla,2017Chng,2017Broecker,2019Cong,2019Bohrdt}, which operate either in a single measurement basis~\cite{2017Carrasquilla,2017Chng,2019Cong,2019Bohrdt} or by considering low-order correlation functions~\cite{2017Broecker}.
 By applying to various different classes of quantum many-body states we show that the resulting quantum entanglement recognition can be assigned a well-defined error making the scheme accurate and reliable.
-We further show that the networks in our scheme are capable of generalizing to, e.g., nonequilibrium dynamics, implying that the networks can learn universal features of quantum entanglement, and from a theoretical standpoint, that such features are already well-encoded within the state information obtained from $\mathcal{W} \ll 2^L$ measurement bases.
+While the networks primarily learn model specific features of the entanglement, which was demonstrated in Fig.~\ref{Fig.2}(b,c) by the inability of a network trained for one class of ground states to always generalize to another class of ground states, we show that the networks in our scheme are at least capable of generalizing to weak perturbations, e.g., in the context of nonequilibrium dynamics, implying that the networks can learn universal features of quantum entanglement, and from a theoretical standpoint, that such features are already well-encoded within the state information obtained from $\mathcal{W} \ll 2^L$ measurement bases.
 A generalizable network is particularly important for its potential use in experiments, where the microscopic details of the dynamics might not be known in full detail.